-At Vargas Cut & Catch in Galveston, people come from all over to try their GIANT prime steaks, fresh-caught seafood and epic desserts.
-Trust us: you’ll want to save room for the show-stopping “Paco Dome,” a slice of chocolate coffee cake topped with cinnamon ice cream and encased in a dome of chocolate.
+At Vargas Cut & Catch, people come from all over to try the GIANT prime steaks, fresh-caught seafood, and epic desserts.
+Trust us: You’ll want to save room for the showstopping “Paco Dome,” a slice of chocolate coffee cake topped with cinnamon ice cream and encased in a dome of chocolate.
 The whole thing transforms right before your eyes as hot chocolate sauce is drizzled over the top.

-Tookie’s Seafood is a bright and airy restaurant with an open kitchen for guests to look in on the action.
-Peek in on the cooks grilling oysters—each one is served “Pelican-style” and topped with cheese, bacon and jalapeño.
-In addition to some of the best fried seafood in the state, you can also order a lighter favorite like blackened seared tuna topped with shrimp, mango relish and a sweet soy glaze.
+Tookies is a bright and airy restaurant with an open kitchen for guests to look in on the action.
+Peek in on the cooks grilling oysters—each one is served “Pelican-style” and topped with cheese, bacon, and jalapeño.
+In addition to some of the best fried seafood in the state, you can also order a lighter favorite, like blackened seared tuna topped with shrimp, mango relish, and a sweet soy glaze.

 Water Street Market, Corpus Christi

 Surf’s up at Water Street Market, where fresh-from-the-bay Cajun-inspired seafood is on the menu.
 A surfer-turned-restaurateur brings beach food to this coastal enclave that sports three unique concepts: an oyster bar and full restaurant, a sushi spot, and an outdoor venue with live music and fantastic burgers.
 Then, hang ten at Texas’s only surf museum just next door!

 Shell’s Pasta & Seafood is a modest restaurant that veers from your typical beach fare.
 The food here draws on European and Asian flavors that are cleverly merged into creative pastas and local seafood dishes.
 It’s a famous spot for delicious food on the island.